 As a term, “the bodily assumption of Mary” is probably the second most confusing Marian doctrine.
 (The first most confusing is “the Immaculate Conception,” and that’s mostly because people think that it refers to Jesus’ conception instead of Mary’s.)
 Certainly, when I first encountered it, I didn’t have a clue what it meant.
 Once I learned about it, though, I actually had less trouble accepting it than most Marian doctrines.

 In short, the Assumption refers to when Mary’s body was taken up into Heaven at the end of her life on earth.
 The main point of contention for this doctrine (even within the Catholic Church) is whether this event occurred before or after she died.
-There’s precedent for the former, but the Church has yet to rule definitively on which case applies to Mary.
+There’s strong precedent for the former, and traditionally, the Church has always taught that she died, but people still fight over it for some reason.

 Perhaps she is like Enoch and Elijah.
 Enoch appears most prominently in a genealogy in Genesis 5, where person after person is recorded as having died–except Enoch.
 Enoch, we are told, “walked with God; and he was not, for God took him” (Genesis 5:24, NRSVCE).
 The author of Hebrews reminds us, “By faith Enoch was transposed in order that he might not see death, and [he] was not being found because God transposed him; for before the transposition [it] has been testified that [he] has been well-pleasing to God” (Hebrews 11:5, my translation).
 Elijah is taken up in a chariot of fire (hence the song and, by way of that song, the title of this post) in 2 Kings 2:11: “As they were going along and talking, behold, there appeared a chariot of fire and horses of fire which separated the two of them.
 And Elijah went up by a whirlwind to heaven” (NRSVCE).